J-Champagne/Image_Editor/README.md

                    By default, '(copy)' is appended between the image name and it's format.
 Ex. image.bmp -> image(copy).bmp -c --copy          Copies the specified image.
 -g --grey --gray   Converts image to grayscale.
-Automatically creates a copy of the image. *Only 24 bit BMP images supported*
+Automatically creates a copy of the image. *Only 24 bit BMP images supported* -b --brightness    Adjusts the brightness.
+Must be followed by an intergral.

 ```

 ## Credit